-Expert dementia care for seniors that treats the body and soul, giving peace of mind to families.
+Expert care tailored specifically for those with memory impairments, treating both body and soul, bringing peace of mind to families.

-One option is memory care, a specialized type of assisted living for people suffering from Alzheimer's, dementia, and other types of progressive memory loss.
-When our loved ones need care that we can no longer provide, assisted living or continuing care communities are safe places that can help.
+Memory care may be a solution, it is a specialized type of assisted living for people suffering from cognitive impairments , and other types of progressive memory loss.
+When our loved ones need care that we can no longer provide, assisted living and continuing care communities are safe places that can help.

 In the beginning, dementia or Alzheimer's diagnosis can be frightening or even unbelievable.
 What starts out as forgetfulness will progress into more profound memory loss until it eventually impairs daily self-care.
 At that point, your loved one will need more focused, supervised care.
 Not all people experience dementia the same way, either and the symptoms affect a broad range of functioning: